Commitments and Contingencies

 |Commitments and Contingencies||

 In accordance with its certificate of incorporation, bylaws and indemnification agreements, the Company has indemnification obligations to its officers and directors for certain events or occurrences, subject to certain limits, while they are serving at the Company’s request in such capacity.
-The Company has director and officer insurance to address such claims.
-The Company and its partner companies also provide indemnification of contractual counterparties in certain situations, including without limitation to clinical sites, service providers and licensors.
+There have been no claims to date, and the Company has director and officer insurance to address such claims.
+Pursuant to agreements with clinical trial sites, the Company provides indemnification to such sites in certain conditions.

-To our knowledge, there are no other legal proceedings pending against us, other than routine actions and administrative proceedings, and other actions not deemed material are not expected to have a material adverse effect on our financial condition, results of operations, or cash flows.
-In the ordinary course of business, however, the Company may be subject to both insured and uninsured litigation.
+In the ordinary course of business, the Company and its subsidiaries may be subject to both insured and uninsured litigation.
 Suits and claims may be brought against the Company by customers, suppliers, partners and/or third parties (including tort claims for personal injury arising from clinical trials of the Company’s product candidates and property damage) alleging deficiencies in performance, breach of contract, etc., and seeking resulting alleged damages.